Understanding your sewerage service

 If this kind of system services your property, it will be installed in a location that is accessible for Shoalhaven Water to maintain it.
 At no times are they to be adjusted, serviced, or relocated by any persons other than Shoalhaven Water operations staff.

-At any time, if you are experiencing a sewer overflow, call us immediately on 02 4429 3214.
-We operate 24 hours a day, 7 days a week.
+If you are experiencing a sewer overflow, call us immediately - we operate 24 hours a day, 7 days a week.